 She could make sure that when this all blew up-

 And it would blow up.

 She wasn't on the wrong side of it.

 Sarah closed her laptop.

 Took a deep breath.

-And made a decision.

 She wasn't going to sit this one out.